 Rebecca told the team about the time her car broke down and rolled into a ditch.
 As she stood, looking for help, a man pulled up and said, “If you need help around here, call the Catholics.”

 That sentiment prevailed on the trip – if you need help, turn to these small Catholic parishes that are working hard to build up their communities.
+St. Paul’s brings in very little in its weekly collection, but the parishioners’ can-do spirit makes it a joyous place to be.
 It seems that the strong, committed Catholics from the farthest reaches of Kentucky did more than win over their big city visitors.
 They made a deep impression on them.